BlockstreamResearch/bip-frost-dkg/README.md

 For example, consider a key generation ceremony for a threshold cold wallet intended to store large amounts of Bitcoin.
 If it turns out that one of the devices participating appears non-responsive, e.g., due to a loss of network or a software bug, users will typically prefer security to progress, and abort the protocol instead of forcing successful termination of the ceremony by excluding the device from the DKG session.
-While warnings can be presented to users in this case, users tend to misunderstand and ignore these.
+While warnings can be presented to users in this case, users tend to misunderstand and ignore them.

 Even in distributed systems with strict liveness requirements, e.g., a system run by a large federation of nodes of which a majority is trusted, what is typically necessary for the liveness of the system is the continued ability to *produce signatures*.
 However, the setup of keys is typically performed in a one-time ceremony at the inception of the system (and possibly repeated in large time intervals, e.g., every few months).